opendataphilly/opendataphilly-jkan/_datasets/people-released-to-philadelphia-from-prison-jail.md

   \ not available, and makes up less than 2% of people released to Philadelphia in\
   \ the year analyzed.
 The dataset also only includes people released to Philadelphia\
   \ who have been charged with a criminal non-summary type offense in the Philadelphia\
-  \ adult criminal justice system.\r\n\r\nTrouble downloading or have questions about\
+  \ adult criminal justice system."
-  \ this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: